asw1982/GATNN_DNN_DILI_Toxicity/README.md

 # 2. Data_preprocessing
-In this folder, we made data preprocessing to repair, select, reduce, and find the most important data feature. the file **"preprocessing_data.ipynb"** will generate the finally clean data. all the data would be saved as graph-structured data, reduced fingerprint data, and reduced descriptor data.
+In this folder, we made data preprocessing to repair, select, reduce, and find the most important data feature. the file **"generate_graph_and_fusion_preprocessing.ipynb"** will generate the finally clean data. all data would be saved as graph-structured data, reduced fingerprint data, and reduced descriptor data.